 Once you establish that you're simpatico, then move on to discussing details of the job, such as the vibe you're after, timing, and how you see the process should you decide to work together.
 And be sure to ask how available she'd be to you throughout the planning.
 As you're chatting, take notes.
 The questions you should ask every vendor: What's your story?
 Why and how did you get into this business?
 What does the process look like, during planning and on the day of?
 What's your availability, during planning and on the day of?
 What's your preferred mode of communication?

 After each meeting, debrief.
-You need time to evaluate the candidate based on your notes and first impressions, call her references, meet with other contenders for comparison's sake, and make sure she fulfills the job description.
-She should be willing to hold a date for two to seven days after your initial meeting or, at the very least, agree to call you if someone else inquires about your date.
+You need time to evaluate the candidate based on your notes and first impressions, call their references, meet with other contenders for comparison's sake, and make sure they fulfill the job description.
+They should be willing to hold a date for two to seven days after your initial meeting or, at the very least, agree to call you if someone else inquires about your date.
 "If she won't do you that courtesy, walk away," says Lisa Thomas, owner of Ooh!
 Events, a full-service planning, floral, and rental company in Charleston, South Carolina.

 Once you're ready to pull the trigger, gird for the part that's hard for most brides: talking money.
 "Always, always, always negotiate!" says Salemi.
-Of 450 vendors we polled with help from our friends at WeddingWire, 87 percent say they're willing to negotiate.
+Of 450 vendors we polled with help from our friends at WeddingWire, 87% say they're willing to negotiate.
 How do you start?
-First, make her throw out a number.
-Then compliment her work — the more specific and heartfelt, the better — which vendors told us is the key to getting them to play ball.
-From there, ask clarifying, nonchallenging questions from a point of curiosity: Can you help me understand this part?
+First, make them throw out a number.
+Then compliment their work — the more specific and heartfelt, the better — which vendors told us is the key to getting them to play ball.
+From there, ask clarifying, non-challenging questions from a point of curiosity: Can you help me understand this part?
 What's included in this cost?
-Finally, thank her for the work she's put into the proposal and say you need to consult with your fiancé.
+Finally, thank them for the work they've put into the proposal and say you need to consult with your fiancé.